History menu >

 Rev James Farrell (1803 - 1869) was an Irish man, educated Trinity College Dublin, who went as a missionary to Australia in 1840.
 His story is recorded in the Australian Dictionary of National Biography.

 It seems, in 1866, he mistakenly drank a poisonous lotion instead of his medicine.
-This must have affected him greatly for he came to Great Malvern to partake of the 'water cure' where sadly he died, never returning to Australia.
+This must have affected him greatly for he came to Great Malvern to partake of the 'water cure' where he sadly died, never returning to Australia.

 On the eastern side of the chapel, about one hundred yards from the door (see 2 on the plan), in the shadow of a fir tree lies a heavy table top tomb in memory of Alfred Miles Speer who built Priory Park Mansion and members of his family, who are recorded on shields around the monument.